-Tallaght Hospital / St. James's Hospital Joint Research Ethics Committee (REC)
+Tallaght University Hospital / St. James's Hospital Joint Research Ethics Committee (REC)

 The Research Ethics Committee (REC) was established to provide ethical reviews for research in which patients (and sometimes healthy controls) are direct participants or which uses information derived from patients’ medical records or from biological samples.